gourmetjs/gourmet-ssr/docs/tutorial-2.md

 ## Running and testing

 Now you are done with all the source code modifications for this step.
 Build and run your app using `npm run dev`.
-Open your browser, go to `http://localhost:3000/login`, enter arbitrary username and password (`foo` / `1234`), and click the `Log in` button.
+Open your browser, go to `http://localhost:3000/login`, enter arbitrary username and password (e.g. `foo` / `1234`), and click the `Log in` button.
 You should see the browser get redirected to `/`, and the following message in the terminal where you are running the server.

 ```text
 /api/login { username: 'foo', password: '1234' }